Loading... Please wait...

 • What forms should I file to renew my green card?

-• Expiring Conditional green card.
-How to remove the Conditions on my green card?
+• Expiring conditional green card.
+How to remove the conditions on my green card?

 • How to file to renew my green card by mail?

-• Biometrics, fingerprint and pictures
+• Biometrics, fingerprint and pictures required to renew a green card

 • Green cards without expiration